-What ICD-10 Codes are Used for Lab Review
+What ICD-10 codes are used for lab review?

 - R73.01 - Abnormal glucose: This code is used when a patient's blood glucose levels are outside the normal range, indicating potential issues such as diabetes or prediabetes, which often require further lab review and diagnostic testing.
+These abnormal findings may necessitate additional lab work for early detection of metabolic disorders.

 - R82.5 - Proteinuria: Proteinuria indicates an abnormal amount of protein in the urine, which can be a sign of kidney disease, among other conditions.
 Lab reviews are essential for determining the underlying cause.